-The Code of Conduct of the Group sets the standards for its employees as are necessary to promote honest and ethical conduct, accurate and timely disclosure in the reports and documents that the Group files or submits to regulators, compliance with the applicable laws and regulations, prompt internal reporting of violations and accountability for compliance with the Code of Conduct.
+The Code of Conduct of the Group sets the standards for employees as are reasonably necessary to promote honest and ethical conduct, accurate and timely disclosure in the reports and documents that the Group files or submits to regulators, compliance with applicable laws and regulations, prompt internal reporting of violations and accountability for adherence to the Code of Conduct.
 Every employee is required to undertake to adhere to the Code of Conduct, which includes provisions dealing with conflict of interest, equal opportunities, diversity and a respectful workplace, health and safety, protection and proper use of company assets, record keeping, bribery and corruption, personal data protection and privacy as well as reporting procedures for illegal and unethical behaviour.
-It is also the Group's general policy not to make any form of donation to political associations or individual politicians.
-Approval from the Chief Executive Officer is required for any political contributions by the Group.
 Employees are required to report any non-compliance with the Code of Conduct in accordance with the established reporting and escalation procedures.